GRAHAM, Alexander Age 96, of Port Dufferin, passed away on May 31, 2021 in Dartmouth General Hospital.

 “Come unto me all ye that are weak and heavy-laden and I will give you rest” Matthew 11:28

-To plant a tree in memory of Alexander Graham, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Alexander Graham, please visit our Tree Store

 My father the late Duncan S. Crowell purchased the business on August 31, 1970 from the late Parker Hamilton.
 Dad named it Eastern Memorial Funeral Home until a few years later when he changed the name to DS Crowell Funeral Home.